logux/core/README.md

 console.log('Last edit was at ' + time.toString())
 ```

 Some machines could have wrong time or time zone.
-To fix it most of Logux clients
+To fix it most
-detect time difference between client and server time.
+of Logux clients detect time difference between client and server time.

 Several actions could be created in same milliseconds, so you should not
-use it to find older action.
-Use special `isFirstOlder(meta1, meta2)` helper.
+use `meta.time` to find older action.
+Use special
+`isFirstOlder(meta1, meta2)` helper.

 ```js
 if (isFirstOlder(lastChange, meta)) {